external-secrets/vmes/README.md

 ### Disclaimer ⚠️

-This project is not stable or ready to be used.
+This project is in early access stage.
+Use at your own discretion.

 # How it works